How To Become An Attorney In South Africa: Steps & Tips

 1. Work as a Candidate Attorney: After earning your LLB degree, you will work as a candidate attorney under a two-year practical vocational training (PVT) contract at an approved law firm or institution.

 2. Complete Articles of Clerkship: This is a mandatory two-year training period where you gain hands-on legal experience under the supervision of a qualified attorney.
-Your principal, who could be a practising lawyer or a partner at a law firm, is responsible for filing necessary paperwork with the Legal Practice Council (LPC).
+Your principal, who could be a practising lawyer or a partner at a law firm, is responsible for filing the necessary paperwork with the Legal Practice Council (LPC).

 3. Meet PLT Requirements: During your articles, you must complete a structured PLT programme consisting of at least 150 notional hours.
 This coursework is essential for your practical training.